redgeoff/grocery-shopping-bot/README.md

 1. `cp .env.default.yml .env.dev.yml`
 1. Edit `.env.dev.yml` and set at least one value for `securityGroupIds` and `subnets`.
 TODO: details on how to navigate the AWS Console to get the security group and subnets.
 Also set the value for `alexaSkillId` using the Skill ID you collected in the previous section.
-1. `cp env.robot.default.yml env.robot.yml`
-1. Edit `env.robot.yml` and set the values to match your environment.

 #### Deploy